nf-core/eager/docs/usage.md

 NextSeqs sequence a given library across four different 'lanes', so for each library you will receive four FASTQ files.
-Sometimes samples will be sequenced across multiple HiSeq lanes to maintain complexity to improve imaging by of base calls.The TSV input method is more useful for this context, as it allows 'merging' of these lanes after preprocessing prior mapping (whereas direct paths will consider each pair of FASTQ files as independent libraries/samples).
+Sometimes samples will be sequenced across multiple HiSeq lanes to maintain complexity to improve imaging by of base calls.
+The TSV input method is more useful for this context, as it allows 'merging' of these lanes after preprocessing prior mapping (whereas direct paths will consider each pair of FASTQ files as independent libraries/samples).